mwfj/6.5840-Distributed-Systems/README.md

   - [X] Part A - Leader Election:
     Implement Raft leader election and heartbeats (`AppendEntries` RPCs with no log entries).
 The goal for Part 3A is for a single leader to be elected, for the leader to remain the leader if there are no failures, and for a new leader to take over if the old leader fails or if packets to/from the old leader are lost.
 Run `go test -run 3A `to test your 3A code.

   - [x] Part B - Log
     Implement the leader and follower code to append new log entries, so that the `go test -run 3B `tests pass.

   - [x] Part C - Persistence
     Complete the functions `persist()` and `readPersist()` in `raft.go` by adding code to save and restore persistent state.
 You will need to encode (or "serialize") the state as an array of bytes in order to pass it to the `Persister`.
 Use the `labgob` encoder; see the comments in `persist()` and `readPersist()`. `labgob` is like Go's `gob` encoder but prints error messages if you try to encode structures with lower-case field names.
 For now, pass `nil` as the second argument to `persister.Save()`.
 Insert calls to `persist()` at the points where your implementation changes persistent state.
 Once you've done this, and if the rest of your implementation is correct, you should pass all of the 3C tests.

+  - [x] Part D: log compaction

+    As things stand now, a rebooting server replays the complete Raft log in order to restore its state.
+However, it's not practical for a long-running service to remember the complete Raft log forever.
+Instead, you'll modify Raft to cooperate with services that persistently store a "snapshot" of their state from time to time, at which point Raft discards log entries that precede the snapshot.
+The result is a smaller amount of persistent data and faster restart.
+However, it's now possible for a follower to fall so far behind that the leader has discarded the log entries it needs to catch up; the leader must then send a snapshot plus the log starting at the time of the snapshot.
+Section 7 of the  [extended Raft paper](http://nil.csail.mit.edu/6.5840/2024/papers/raft-extended.pdf) outlines the scheme; you will have to design the details.

+    Your Raft must provide the following function that the service can call with a serialized snapshot of its state:

+    ```
+    Snapshot(index int, snapshot []byte)
+    ```

+    In Lab 3D, the tester calls `Snapshot()` periodically.
+In Lab 4, you will write a key/value server that calls `Snapshot()`; the snapshot will contain the complete table of key/value pairs.
+The service layer calls `Snapshot()` on every peer (not just on the leader).

+    The `index` argument indicates the highest log entry that's reflected in the snapshot.
+Raft should discard its log entries before that point.
+You'll need to revise your Raft code to operate while storing only the tail of the log.

+    You'll need to implement the `InstallSnapshot` RPC discussed in the paper that allows a Raft leader to tell a lagging Raft peer to replace its state with a snapshot.
+You will likely need to think through how InstallSnapshot should interact with the state and rules in Figure 2.

+    When a follower's Raft code receives an InstallSnapshot RPC, it can use the `applyCh` to send the snapshot to the service in an `ApplyMsg`.
+The `ApplyMsg` struct definition already contains the fields you will need (and which the tester expects).
+Take care that these snapshots only advance the service's state, and don't cause it to move backwards.

+    If a server crashes, it must restart from persisted data. **Your Raft should persist both Raft state and the corresponding snapshot**.
+Use the second argument to `persister.Save()` to save the snapshot.
+If there's no snapshot, pass `nil` as the second argument.

+    When a server restarts, the application layer reads the persisted snapshot and restores its saved state.